-4.3 Individual level and course level covariates
+4.3.
+Individual level and course level covariates

-As noted above, both individual-level and course-level characteristics may influence the different outcomes of university careers, and in this paper particular attention is paid to the course-level features.
+As noted above, both individual-level and course-level characteristics may influence the different outcomes of university careers.

-As regards individual-level variables, two sets of aspects of students, which the literature has found to be important for university outcomes (Smith and Naylor 2001; Lassibille and Gómez 2008, 2009; Belloc, Maruotti, and Petrella 2011; Lassibille 2011; Clerici, Giraldo, and Meggiolaro 2014) are considered in the analyses.
-The first includes all students' main personal characteristics: gender, age at enrolment (whether immediately after secondary school or not), year of enrolment, place of residence (distinguishing students residing in Padova as their home town, commuting students, and "live-in" students - those living in Padova for study reasons), and nationality (whether foreign or Italian).
-The second refers to their secondary education: type of secondary school (high school, polytechnic and vocational school), grades for secondary school final examinations (for simplicity, lower or greater than 70), and school career regularity (regular or not).
-The impact of these individual-level covariates has already been studied elsewhere (in particular, for Italy, see Author identifying reference), and here, particular attention is paid to the course's characteristics, which literature has shown to be important for students' outcomes (Patrick 2001; Titus 2004; Kim 2007; Chen 2012).
+Two sets of aspects of students, which the literature has found to be important for university outcomes (Smith and Naylor 2001; Lassibille and Gómez 2008, 2009; Belloc et al. 2011; Lassibille 2011; Clerici et al. 2013) are considered in the analyses.
+The first includes all students' main personal characteristics: gender, age, year of enrolment, place of residence, and nationality.
+The second refers to their secondary education: type of secondary school, grades for secondary school final examinations, and school career regularity.